FaberTheCatboy/c20/README.md

 Content is written in a combination of [Markdoc-flavoured markdown](https://markdoc.dev) and YAML files for structured data, which are rendered to HTML using [Preact](https://preactjs.com/) in TypeScript.
 Pages are also rendered in plaintext form and bundled into a client-side search index using [Minisearch](https://lucaong.github.io/minisearch/).
 We use [Sass](https://sass-lang.com/) as a CSS preprocessor.

 ### Building and testing
-In order to see content as it will appear online, you can run c20 in development mode.
+In order to see content as it will appear online, you can run SDL in development mode.
 As a pre-requisite this project requires installing at least [Node.js v14+](https://nodejs.org/en/) and [Git LFS](https://git-lfs.github.com/).

 If you have installed Git LFS _after_ checking out the project already, you'll need to run `git lfs install` and `git lfs pull` to download the objects.
 If you forget to do this the build will fail because `ffmpeg` will be unable to read video files as videos ("Invalid data found when processing input").